Germany: How three old men hope to save the Left Party – DW – 11/21/2024

 This view is also shared by Dietmar Bartsch, Gysi's decades-long comrade and confidant.
 The 66-year-old comes from the northeastern region of Mecklenburg-Western Pomerania, where the Left Party has been part of the state government since 2021 in coalition with the center-left Social Democratic Party (SPD).

-There is only one left-wing party in the Bundestag, Bartsch has said: the Left Party.
+Bartsch has said that there is only one left-wing party in the Bundestag: the Left Party.
 "All the others tend to jockey for the center," Bartsch said.

 Bodo Ramelow